CBD for Dogs: What Current Veterinary Research Can and Cannot Tell Us

 FDA position

-The FDA has not granted approval, conditional approval, or indexing for any CBD product intended for veterinary use.
-The agency's Center for Veterinary Medicine (CVM) has issued multiple warning letters to companies making unsubstantiated therapeutic claims about CBD products for companion animals.
-Because CBD pet products are marketed as dietary supplements rather than new animal drugs, they bypass pre-market safety and efficacy review, bioequivalence testing, and Good Manufacturing Practice (GMP) compliance requirements that govern veterinary pharmaceuticals.
+The FDA has not approved any CBD product for veterinary use.
+The agency's Center for Veterinary Medicine has sent multiple warning letters to companies making unproven therapeutic claims.
+Because CBD pet products are sold as dietary supplements rather than drugs, they do not go through pre-market safety or efficacy review, bioequivalence testing, or Good Manufacturing Practice requirements.

 2018 Farm Bill descheduling and its limits